-The iPhone in particular has become a force felt across the technology and media landscape, its fourth-quarter sales “shortfall” notwithstanding.
-Despite some initial disappointment among gadget freaks and tech-industry talking heads at the announcement of the iPhone 4S earlier this month, the new release still garnered a record 1 million pre-sales, with customers buying more than 4 million of the phones in just the three days following its release.
-If iPhone sales disappointed in the fourth quarter, they are poised to shoot higher quickly.
+The iPhone in particular has become a force felt across the technology and media landscape.
+And despite some initial disappointment among gadget freaks and tech-industry talking heads at the announcement of the iPhone 4S earlier this month, the new release still garnered a record 1 million pre-sales, with customers buying more than 4 million of the phones in just the three days following its release.
 After waiting 16 months for Apple’s new phone, customers are still lining up today to get their hands on the 4S, and analysts say Apple could sell 100 million in the coming year.

 That success caps a comeback that began after Steve Jobs returned for a second stint as Apple’s CEO in the mid-1990s and ushered in an era of candy-colored all-in-one iMacs—and, in a turnaround for Apple, solid profitability.
 But Apple’s resurgence kicked into high gear almost exactly 10 years ago—on October 23, 2001, when Jobs announced the iPod.
 It was the iPod, along with the iTunes music store, that launched the Apple revolution, empowering Apple to set its stamp on media, upend tech companies’ typical relationships with vendors, and transform consumer expectations and behavior.